Chesapeake and Ohio classes J-1 and J-2

-Chesapeake & Ohio Class J-1
+C&O class J-1

-In the 1900s, the Chesapeake & Ohio Railway decided to replace their wooden coaches with all-steel heavyweight coaches.
+In the 1900s, the Chesapeake and Ohio Railway (C&O) decided to replace their wooden coaches with all-steel heavyweight coaches.
 These would be much safer, more economical, and allow for greater passenger numbers.
 However, these heavier trains strained the limits of the 4-4-0s and 4-6-0s being used at this time.
 After noticing the use of 4-6-2 "Pacific"-types on the Missouri Pacific, with their P-69 Class of 1902, the C&O followed suit with their F-15 Class.
 However, nine years later, the C&O decided to enlarge the 4-6-2 wheel arrangement by lengthening the boiler and the frames and adding an extra pair of driving wheels.
 This would, in theory, provide more adhesion and distribute the weight better than its six-coupled counterpart.
 The first two members, 316 and 317, were completed in May 1911, with a third member being completed in March the following year.

 With a tractive effort of 58,110 pounds, the class proved to be nearly twice as powerful as the F-15 Class Pacifics.
 Unfortunately, the small driving wheels and large rods made the trio rough riders and resulted in a high amount of hammer blow to the track.
 The fact that the crank was on the third axle did not help to ameliorate the issue.
 As a result, the C&O did not order or purchase any more Mountain-types.
 Instead, they decided to build more powerful Pacifics such as the F-16s of 1913.
 Although not as powerful, the F-16s could provide a smoother ride at speeds.

 Thankfully, by the 1920s, a solution did arise.
 This involved lengthening the piston rods and using extra yokes to support the crosshead.
 After the rebuild, the J-1s, which were now renumbered 130–132, proved to be much more successful and had less of an issue with rough riding and high hammer blow.
 By 1924, the class was completely renumbered 540–542.

 During World War II, the J-1s were used on freight trains over the Allegheny Mountains that they called home.
 Afterwards, they returned to their original passenger duties over the Mountain Divisions but didn't last longer than a few more years in service.